About Gastric Sleeve Surgery

 The key differentiator between different surgeons and programs is the surgeon’s/program’s record of actual patient outcomes.* By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of patient outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field.*

 To learn more about gastric sleeve surgery and our Orange County gastric sleeve program, schedule a free, no-obligation educational consultation in Brea or Irvine with Dr. Oliak today!

 How Does Sleeve Gastrectomy Work?

-Sleeve gastrectomy causes weight loss by restricting food intake and by altering the biology of weight regulation by resetting the body weight “set-point” to a lower weight.*
+Sleeve gastrectomy causes weight loss by restricting food intake and by changing the body weight ”set-point” to a lower weight.